-40 percent of employees accepted their initial salary offer and did not conduct salary negotiation in their current or most recent job.
-However, 17 percent of those who did negotiate reported getting more money for their position.
+40 percent of employees accepted their initial salary offer and did not conduct salary negotiations in their current or most recent job.
+However, 17 percent of those who negotiated reported getting more money for their position.
 Preparing to make a counteroffer during your next interview process is vital to ensure you don’t leave money on the table.

 While many candidates may be hesitant to negotiate salary, many employers expect them to and may have a flexible budget to allow for salary negotiation.
 Candidates that fit in with company culture and have the experience for the position are in a strong position to ask for a higher salary.

 Below are three effective tips for negotiating salary during a job interview:

 In order to position yourself in the best way to negotiate salary, you need to calculate your market value.
 Giving an unreasonably high or low salary estimate can hurt your chances of getting the job if you lack the required skills and the recruiter questions your qualifications; take your time and do the research.

 Top job search websites often provide a breakdown of average salaries by geographical area or city.
 Here, you can compare your resume and overall experience with job duties or requirements for the same job in your area.
 Candidates should determine if they feel like they deserve at or above the average salary and create a compelling argument for why they deserve a particular wage.
 Sites such as Glassdoor, PayScale and Salary.com are also excellent resources for viewing aggregated data for salary and benefits.

 Now that you have a baseline expectation, you should determine the budget the company might have for the available position.
 This will likely be aligned with the average salary for that position.

 Related Reading: How to Kick Off the Job Application Process